alteringres/property-access-generator/README.md

 # Description

 Generates a property accessor based on https://github.com/symfony/property-access which will cache the access methods.
-This will make it faster
+This will make it faster.

 Each time the class structure is changed, recompile again.

 Will create a "pool", an object aware of another set of objects, which knows how to perform get/set operations on them.

-Can generate a many "pools" as you wont
+Can generate as many "pools" as you wont.

-It works only with objects, it is not it's scope to deal with array for the moment
+It works only with objects, it is not it's scope to deal with array for the moment.

 # Demo